Yom tov mikveh & 5-day minimum

 When I was studying for my wedding, my kalla teacher mentioned that when mikva night falls out on yomtov, if a woman is able to get a clean hefsek after 4 days (even if she is Ashkenazi) she can move her mikva night up.
-Does a posek need to be asked or can this rule apply?
+Can you explain more about this?

 There is an opinion that when the scheduled tevilah (immersion) will fall out on the second night of yom tov (or on any night in which preparations are permitted neither during the daytime before tevilah nor on the night of tevilah), it is permissible to wait only four days before counting the seven clean days.

 The reason for this leniency is to enable the chafifah to be as close as possible to the tevilah.
-Preparations for tevilah on yom tov or Shabbat must be done the previous weekday.
-When the tevilah is scheduled for the second night of yom tov (or third night in the case of a "three-day yom tov"), in order to reduce the gap between the chafifah and tevilah, one may wait only four days before the seven clean days and move up the tevilah one night.
+Since many preparations for tevilah can’t be done on Shabbat or yom tov, a woman needs to prepare the previous weekday.
+When the tevilah is scheduled for the second night of yom tov (or for Shabbat following yom tov, or for the third night of a “three-day yom tov”), this creates a gap between the chafifah and tevilah.
+To reduce the gap, one may wait only four days before the seven clean days and move up the tevilah one night.